MundoAndino Home : Andes Chile Guide at Mundo Andino

 History

-As said above, on the year 1843 the Chilean government sent an expedition with the appointed task of establishing a permanent settlement on the shores of the Strait of Magellan.
+As said above, in the year 1843 the Chilean government sent an expedition with the appointed task of establishing a permanent settlement on the shores of the Strait of Magellan.
 For this it built and commissioned a small sail ship called Goleta Ancud, which under the command of the British sailor John Williams transported a crew of 21 people , plus cargo, to accomplish the mandate of the Chilean government.
-The founding act of the settlement took place on the 21st of September 1843.
+The founding act of the settlement took place on 21 September 1843.

 Although the site was perfectly suited for a military garrison with the mission of coastal defence, since it is located on top of a small rocky peninsula, it was ill prepared to become a proper civilian settlement.
 With this in mind the Military Governor, Jose de los Santos Mardones, decided in 1848 to move the settlement to its current location, on the sides of the Las Minas river, renaming it Punta Arenas.